mogria/msnake/README.md

     $ cmake .
     $ make

+You'll need to have `cmake` installed.
+You'll also need `build-essential` if you are on a debian-based distro.
+If you are not a debian-based distro look for similar packages in the repositories if you can't compile it.

-After you've done that you can execute the file `bin/msnake`.
+After you've compiled the game you can execute the file `bin/msnake` to run the game.
 If you want it to install this game to your system simply execute:

     # make install